 3. Your lawn and landscaping

 If someone drives over your yard and tears up the grass, your insurer may pay to fix the damage.

-That’s because trees, plants and shrubs are generally covered by standard homeowner insurance policies.
+That’s because trees, plants and shrubs are generally covered by standard homeowners insurance policies.
 The Insurance Information Institute says plants are generally covered up to $500 per item as long as they are not diseased and have been properly maintained.

 4. Marijuana plants

 Surprise: Marijuana plants may also be covered by your insurance policy.

 Depending on the insurance company and your state laws, marijuana plants may be treated the same as shrubs and other plants.

 5. Stolen goods

-Speaking of personal possessions, if you have belongings stolen far from home — anywhere — a standard homeowners policy should cover the loss.
+Speaking of personal possessions, if you have belongings stolen far from home — anywhere, in fact — a standard homeowners policy should cover the loss.

 6. Falling objects

-The Insurance Information Institute says falling objects — from satellites to asteroids — are covered under most standard homeowners policies.
+The Insurance Information Institute says damage from falling objects — from satellites to asteroids — are covered under most standard homeowners policies.

 Speaking of falling objects, your homeowners policy could come to the rescue if your drone drops from the sky and hits someone.

 The liability portion of your plan may provide coverage if you injure someone or are sued for inadvertently invading another’s privacy, the Insurance Information Institute says.

-However, don’t plan on your home insurance paying if you are purposely trying to peep on people.
+However, don’t plan on your home insurance paying if you are purposely trying to peep on people with the drone.

 8. Items in storage